Gen H Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Examples of recent questions relating to the Gen H Solicitor Panel from members of the public
+Gen H Conveyancing Panel Example Support Desk Enquires from members of the public

-I was scheduled to complete on my first house last Thursday.
-My lawyer’s firm is on the Gen H conveyancing panel but has changed address 8 weeks ago and had not informed Gen H of their new address.
-Gen H has locked down the release of mortgage funds as the information from the solicitors isn't correct.
+I was expecting to move into my flat last Friday.
+My solicitor is on the Gen H conveyancing panel but has changed address in the past couple of months and had not informed Gen H of their new address.
+Gen H is now refusing to release my funds as the information from the solicitors isn't correct.

 Copyright © Lexsure Limited, 2025